openimagingdata/CDEStaging/definitions/upmedic/NodularPattern.cde.md

 # Finding: nodular pattern
-* Description: Specifies how nodules are scattered in a specific location of lungs.
+* Description: Specifies how nodules are scattered in a particular location in lungs.

 ## Size
 ### Float values (one of)